iterative/mlem.ai/content/docs/start/deploying.md

 res = client.predict(load("test_x.csv"))
 ```

-Also, you can create client using deployment meta object:
+Also, you can create a client using deployment meta object:

 ```python
 from mlem.api import load